superDross/MethyCoverageParser/README.md

 ## Description
 ### Summary
 A command line tool which uses [Bismark](https://www.bioinformatics.babraham.ac.uk/projects/bismark/) and a selection of parsing scripts to manipulate FASTQ files derived from bisulfite-converted targeted-sequencing to produce four files: <br />
-- mapping_efficiency_summary.txt - percentage of sequences with a unique best alignment for each sample <br />
+- mapping_efficiency_summary.txt - percentage of sequences which uniquely align to the BS-genome <br />
-- Coverage.tsv - details coverage across given amplicon ranges for every parsed FASTQ file <br />
+- Coverage.tsv - details amplicon coverage for each amplicon <br />
-- CpG_divided_coverage.tsv - The total methylated and unmethylated coverage for all CpG sites in every amplicon <br />
+- CpG_divided_coverage.tsv - the total methylated and unmethylated coverage for all CpG sites covering each sequenced amplicon <br />
-- CpG_meth_percent_site.tsv - details CpG methylation percentages for all CpG sites within the amplicons of all parsed FASTQ files.
-The CpG sites written to file can be filtered using the --cpg argument.
+- CpG_meth_percent_site.tsv - details CpG methylation percentages for all sequenced CpG sites. <br />

 Reading the [Bismark documentation](https://www.bioinformatics.babraham.ac.uk/projects/bismark/Bismark_User_Guide.pdf) is **highly recommended** prior to using this script.